 I am Abdulsalam, but most of my friends and colleagues call me Salam.
-Currently I am a student completing the MSc in International Humanitarian Affairs, which is a part-time and online distance learning programme.
+Currently, I am a student completing the MSc in International Humanitarian Affairs, which is a part-time and online distance learning programme.

 I am originally from Syria, which was one of the oldest cultures where agriculture and cattle breeding appeared for the first time in world history.
 Syria had a lot of beautiful elements of an ancient civilization before the civil war began in 2011.
 Since then, fighting has killed hundreds of thousands of people, injured more than one million, and forced about 10 million people to be displaced.
-Almost four million seek safety and security as refugees in neighboring countries or in Europe, especially Germany.
+Almost four million seek safety and security as refugees in neighbouring countries or in Europe, especially Germany.

 By 2011, I had graduated from Damascus University, with a major in English Literature.
 I was urged to leave the country, as I did not want to be part of the civil war.
 What had started as a series of peaceful demonstrations had taken the direction of a full-scale armed conflict by then. it was necessary for me to leave Syria and seek safety and security in Kurdistan region of Iraq.
 I really miss Syria where the majority of my family members are still residing.

 I am currently living in Erbil, the capital city of the Kurdistan region of Iraq.
 The only available work for me was in the humanitarian sector and I was very happy to be serving the people that are affected by the conflict.
-I started to work as interpreter with the White Helmets in Domize Camp where I was resident.
+I started to work as an interpreter with the White Helmets in Domize Camp where I was resident.
 I have been working with many humanitarian NGOs such as Médecins Sans Frontières, and the Norwegian Refugee Council on fixed-term contracts as a translator and gender-based violence trainer.

 The key reason for me to study for the MSc in International Humanitarian Affairs is my direct experience as an affected community member of the Syrian humanitarian crisis and later my involvement in the humanitarian response with many NGOs.
 This enabled me to support the community to which I belong.
 It has been a continuous learning process, especially with

-Médecins Sans Frontières where I found empathetic people from many countries around world providing medical support to refugees.
+Médecins Sans Frontières where I found empathetic people from many countries around the world providing medical support to refugees.
 My direct involvement led me to continue learning more about the humanitarian response from different aspects, such as programming, project management, evaluation, research and sector-specific responses such as shelter, health, food and nutrition.
-I was also interested in understanding the global politics, donor influences and policy implications in local responses.
+I was also interested in understanding global politics, donor influences and policy implications in local responses.
 All these factors led me to study for the MSc in International Humanitarian Affairs.

 To-date, I clearly remember the moment I left Syria and crossed the border to become a refugee in Kurdistan region of Iraq.
 All my dreams and ambitions as a young and fresh graduate from university, who wanted to enter into the next phase of my life had collapsed in front of my eyes.
 All I wanted was to live in peace and have a good life.
 Never, I thought to become a refugee.
 Through my work as a humanitarian worker in northern Iraq, I developed new dreams – to study and become an international humanitarian worker to help people that are affected by conflicts and disasters around the globe.
-I have applied for many higher educational courses and requested for scholarships without any success.
+I have applied for many higher education courses and requested for scholarships without any success.
 According to one of the Syrian proverbs, ‘at crisis times, all doors are closed’, however, a door was opened for me when I met Dr Janaka Jayawickrama from the University of York in 2017.
 Janaka was on a training mission to Erbil, and I supported his mission as a translator.
 We talked about the Syrian crisis and the humanitarian response.
 Janaka was interested about my future plans and I explained that I would like to go to Europe to continue my studies for a Masters degree as there are no opportunities in Iraq.
 It would be difficult as I would have to follow the course of all Syrian refugees, crossing several countries to reach Europe and it would be very expensive.

 Janaka explained that there is an online distance learning MSc in International Humanitarian Affairs at the University of York.
 He further explained that with my educational qualifications, field experiences and English language skills, I would make a good student on the MSc.
 I checked through the University of York webpages to find out that the MSc in International Humanitarian Affairs is designed to provide higher education to people like me, as well as humanitarian workers that are already working in the field.
 It offered all the learning elements I was expecting from a postgraduate programme and I did not have to travel to Europe to gain this qualification.